cbitter78/What-I-am-Learning/listen/tony_robbins/unleash_the_power_within.md

 Certainty and Uncertainty forces in constent tension.

 - Significance:  Meaning, importantannce being unique.
 - Acceptance:  Connection, fitting in, being part of somthing, feeling loved.

-People want to be Unique, important and Signifitant and to be Accepted fit in and be part of the group.
+People want to be Unique, important, Signifitant, Accepted, fit in and be part of the group.
 Like Certainty and Uncertainty, Significance and Acceptance are also in tension.

 - Grow:  If you don’t feel like you’re growing you’ll feel like you’re dying inside
-- Contribute beyond yourself in a Meaningful way.
+- Contribute beyond yourself in a Meaningful way:

-Most people meet the first four the last two is what brings success The lack of growth is the key to keeping success without it. everything falls apart
+Most people meet the first four needs.
+Howerver, the last two needs are key to success.
+The cornerstone need is Groth.
+If you are not growing then even if you are meeting the other needs, things tend to fall apart.